 - Cream together the brown sugar and shortening.
 Add the flax egg and molasses and mix until smooth.

 - Add the remaining ingredients and mix until smooth.

 - Split the dough in half.
 Form each half into a disk and wrap in plastic wrap.
 Chill for at least an hour, up to several days.

 - When you are ready to bake your cookies preheat the oven to 350F.
 Line a baking sheet with parchment paper or a silicone baking mat.

-- Roll the dough about ¼ inch thick and cut our with ninjabread men cookie cutters, or gingerbread people cookie cutters.
+- Roll the dough about ¼ inch thick and cut out with ninjabread men cookie cutters, or gingerbread people cookie cutters.

 - Place the cut outs on your prepared baking sheet , about and inch apart, and bake for 8-10 minutes.
 (8 for a chewier cookie, 10 for a crisper cookie.)
 The cookies will still be very soft when you remove them from the oven but will have lost their "doughy shine".
 They will set up as they cool.

 - Mix the powdered sugar and water together, about a teaspoon at a time, until you get a very thick but smooth icing.

 - Scoop into a decorating bag or sandwich bag with a tiny bit snipped off of the corner.